miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 - TODO GENERATE IMAGE
 - A *Partnership* between two BCs indicates that the teams that own such BCs intend to work closely.
 In this dynamic, the (likely common) goals of both teams are fulfilled without any kind of priority of one team over the other.
-- Given Farmacy Food is a startup, we understand it'll most likely have only one development team.
-With this in mind, we identified most the relationships between the designed BCs as partnerships.
+- Given Farmacy Food is a startup, we understand it will most likely have only one development team.
+With this in mind, we identified most of the relationships between the designed BCs as partnerships.

 #### Conformist (BC Relationship)